strk38/StoreManagementSystem/README.md

 The Supplier list works the same as Customer list.
 But this list is to keep track, to those the shop owner owes money.

+The product quantity in inventory updates automatically based on the order of customer and products supplied by supplier.